This month, we’re reflecting on a special Thanksgiving message from Marqus from 2013, some exciting events, and some

 The P.O.W.E.R ECHO Project Community Health Worker Training is designed to assist community health workers with resources and education, in order to strengthen their efforts in providing support services for sickle cell disease (SCD) patients.
 This series hosts monthly virtual sessions.

-This month, the topic is “504s & IEPs” Presented by Danina Battle, CHW, Sickle Cell Foundation of Georgia, Inc.
+This month, the topic is “Transition to Adult Care” Presented by Tiarra Evans, CHW, Sickle Cell Foundation of Georgia, Inc.